31 May Why My Kids Don’t Have Social Media

 No, they won’t say that because the truth is, having an electronic device in front of your face creates no lasting memories and no lasting relationships.
 Yet so many of today’s youth are wasting their childhood in front of electronics.
-I look at our generation of children and youth and I see children who are struggling with executive functioning skills.
+I look at our generation of youth and I see children who are struggling with executive functioning skills.
 I see children who don’t know how to look an adult or another human being in the eye when they are asked a question.
 I see children who don’t know how to advocate for themselves because they’re afraid of a face to face conversation.
 I see young men who don’t know how to properly treat a woman—not knowing how to pick up the phone, ask a girl on a date, go to her front door and speak to her father, and be a man.
 I see girls who think it’s ok to obsessively text a boy.
 I see children who don’t know how to sit through a meal with their family without a cell phone shoved in their face.
 And the truth is, I guess I just miss the good old days.

-Call me old fashioned, but I miss the days of playing kick the can with all the neighborhood kids until way after dark.
+Call me old-fashioned, but I miss the days of playing kick the can with all the neighborhood kids until way after dark.
 I miss fishing for crawdads in the stream by our house.
 I miss building forts and spending hours playing in the woods behind our house.
 I miss the days when a guy asked a girl out by picking the phone up and calling, then walked to the door to meet her dad face to face.
 Sure, there were some inconveniences.
 We couldn’t pick up our phone and get directions without a map.
 We couldn’t order pizza from an app.
 We couldn’t text someone and tell them where to meet us.
 We couldn’t get the news without a newspaper.
 We couldn’t read a book without going to the store and buying it.
 But there was also a beauty to the simplicity of just not knowing every single thing.
 When you were at home with your family, you were at home with your family.
 If you didn’t get invited to that sleepover, you didn’t even know and you definitely didn’t have to be inundated with pictures and videos and snapchats of how much fun everyone was having without you.
 You didn’t need to know that Billy was hanging out with Jennifer.
 You didn’t have to read that derogatory comment about your appearance.
 Sometimes — you know what — ignorance is bliss, especially when you’re growing up and just trying to put one foot in front of the other and figure out who the heck you are.

 The truth is, social media has power, both for good, and for bad.
 I have a career that is largely based on social media and an instagram account that drives 90 percent of my business for our print shop and our remodel/construction projects.
 Trust me, I know the power of social media.
 But I think it’s time for us all, as parents, to be real about this fact: Social media and electronics can be just as powerful in a negative way.

 Somewhere — at this very moment — because of social media, there is a little girl at home crying herself to sleep because she didn’t get invited to that sleepover.
 There is a boy who thinks he isn’t good enough at sports and feels like a loser.
 There is a mom who is defeated because she can’t have Suzie’s body while simultaneously juggling four kids and a job, all while having a spotless house and being the next Barefoot Contessa in the Kitchen.
 There is a dad who questions his role as a father and husband, constantly feeling inadequate because he doesn’t measure up to John who just got his fourth promotion at work and is also super dad.
-Somewhere, there is a girl, or a boy — with their whole life ahead of them — who is thinking about ending their life because of something they saw on social media.
+Somewhere, there is a girl, or a boy — with their whole life ahead of them — who are thinking about ending their life because of something they saw on social media.
 Because they feel different, because they feel not accepted.
 That’s the cold hard truth right there.

 So, if it makes me overprotective to want to spare my children that pain, then so be it.
-I know they will have to face it some day, but I will choose when that day is.
+I know they will have to face it someday, but I will choose when that day is.
 It’s not an age at our house, it’s a maturity level.
 I won’t put that device in their hand until I think they have developed a strong sense of self.
 I won’t put that device in their hand until I think they know who they want to be not some shell of a person who is constantly trying to be someone else’s version of cool that is represented on a social newsfeed.
 I won’t put that device in their hand until I think they are old enough to understand the consequences of posting a picture that can never be unseen.
 I won’t put that device in their hand until I think they are confident in who they are.
 I won’t put that device in their hand until I think they are ready to handle everything that comes along with it — the positives and the negatives.